CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial3.md

   </tr>
 </table>

-After the extension (this might take a littel while depending on the size of the original network and link sets), the extended network is visualized in a new Cytoscape network, as shown in Figure 6.
+After the extension (this might take a little while depending on the size of the original network and link sets), the extended network is visualized in a new Cytoscape network, as shown in Figure 6.
 Go to **'Apps -> CyTargetLinker -> Show result panel'** to see how many interactions are added from which link set.
+A pop-up box appears that says Show/hide Result Panel.
+Make sure the box is checked and press ok.
+In the Results Panel, select CTL_String Network – open-angle glaucoma (SUID:956) from the drop-down box.
 For the current extension 63 edges from WikiPathways were added.

 Initial proteins are shown in gray and pathways are shown in purple.
 <table>